eudoug/bank-money-transfer-api/README.md

 This is a REST API that supports money transactions between customer accounts.
 In this application we have three main characters: the customer, the account and the transaction.
+The data consistency and authenticatioon will not be treated on the API, so this application considering that all data provided was treated by another layer on the system architecture.
 For this project I'm using lightweight frameworks and libraries.